IAFEnvoy/Jupiter/README.md

 We will only update to newer versions when our other mods are needed.
 Request if you want other versions.
 (Except 1.16 and below.)

+Extra Notice: I can only promise latest version marked in files can run.
+If crash occurred report on GitHub.

 ## Discord

 https://discord.gg/NDzz2upqAk